 This option is suitable if you are single, or do not want a Mirror Will.
 It allows you to ensure that the right people receive the things you want them to have.

 This enables you to place your estate into trusts for your loved ones.
 Trustees choose who can benefit from the assets placed into a discretionary trust.

 If it is clear that the trusts are no longer required to save inheritance tax following the death of the first spouse/civil partner, then the trustees have the power to terminate the trust by exercising their discretion to give the nil rate band assets to the surviving spouse.
 You therefore need to choose trustees who have the technical knowledge and ability to do this.

 Redstone also offer a range of documents relating to Lifetime Trusts.
 For further information on this and other types of trusts which can be used in Wills, please see the Redstone Will Guide.

 Does your Will need updating?

 If your circumstances have changed you may need to update your existing Will to reflect this.
-Marriage, or entering a civil partnership, is just an example of an event that may cause your Will to be revoked.
-There may be other events, such as divorce or dissolution of a civil partnership which mean that you will want to change your Will.
+Marriage, or entering a civil partnership, are just examples of events that may cause your Will to be revoked.
+There may be other events, such as divorce or dissolution of a civil partnership which may mean that you want to change your Will.

-At the time you write your Will, you can appoint STL as your Executor.
-But even if you haven't your executor can seek assistance.
+At the time you write your Will, you can appoint Skipton Trustees Limited as your Executor.
+But even if you haven't, your executor can seek assistance.

-Also, STL can act as your estate administrator in cases where there is no Will.
+Also, Skipton Trustess Limited can act as your estate administrator in cases where there is no Will.
 Please see the Skipton Trustees Limited Independent Executor Leaflet for more details.